Lip reconstruction: Abbe lip switch

 If the defect is between 1/3 and 2/3 the length of the lip it can be closed by an Abbe flap.
 The flap was developed by the American plastic surgeon Robert Abbe.
 It is based on a main artery of the orbicularis oris, the labial artery.
 A portion of the uninvolved lip (either upper or lower) is rotated across the mouth and into the defect of the involved lip while maintaining the blood supply from the labial artery.
 After 10–14 days, the blood supply of the flap has been established to the point where the artery can be divided.
 The Abbe flap has an excellent cosmetic result when it is used to replace the entire philtrum of the upper lip.
-The technique can also be used when the defect involves the commissure.
+Ideally, the flap should be taken from as close to the oral commissure as possible to allow for more proximal blood supply and to maintain the oral opening as wide as possible.
 This is called an Abbe-Estlander flap.
 This repair takes two surgeries and requires good planning to assure continuity of the vermilion border.